SlicerMorph/Tutorials/MALPACA/MALPACA.md

 ### Step 4.
 See MALPACA output.
-Open the target output landmark directory specified in Step 7 that stores the MALPACA output
+Open the target output landmark directory specified in Step 7 that stores the MALPACA output landmark files.
 * The `advancedparameters.txt `file stores the MALPACA settings.
 * The `individual estimates` folder contains landmarks estimated by each individual template stored in the mrk.json format.
-F

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_020.png">
 <p/>

-* or each file name, the postfix is the template that generate this estimated landmark file.
+* Each file name's prefix specifies the target specimen, while its postfix specifies the template that is used for landmarking this specimen.
 For example, the file name`129X1_SVJ_B6CBAF1` suggests that the estimated landmarks of the specimen 129X1_SVJ is derived from using the template B6CBAF1.

 <p align="center">